programmingwithalex/terraform_ecs_deployment/README.md

 1. In top-level directory run `terraform init` to initialize working directory and download plugins.
 2. `terraform apply` to create infrastructure
+   1. To specify whether to run with `dev` or `prod` variables, use one of the following commands:
+      1. `terraform apply -var-file="terraform.tfvars.dev"`
+      2. `terraform apply -var-file="terraform.tfvars.prod"`
 3. `terraform destroy` to delete infrastructure
+   1. To specify whether to run with `dev` or `prod` variables, use one of the following commands:
+      1. `terraform destroy -var-file="terraform.tfvars.dev"`
+      2. `terraform destroy -var-file="terraform.tfvars.prod"`

 ## Additional Notes